tinacms/tina-remix-starter/README.md

 Install the project's dependencies:

 ```
-yarn install
+pnpm install
 ```

 Run the project locally:

 ```
-yarn dev
+pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

 ### Building the Starter Locally (Using the hosted content API)